 When we are completing a task, we rely on our self-control to make ourselves sit down (or get up) and do it.
 For self-control, we need motivation.
-So, when we face demotivating factors; anxiety, fear of failure, negative feedback, depression, lack of energy or feeling overwhelmed, these feelings outweigh our motivation and self-control, so that we put of doing the job indefinitely.
+So, when we face demotivating factors; anxiety, fear of failure, negative feedback, depression, lack of energy, or feeling overwhelmed, these feelings outweigh our motivation and self-control so that we put off doing the job indefinitely.

-Many student might also attest to this; the anxiety or stress of a situation leads to a desire to put it off and, contrary to what your grandmother might tell you, is not a modern phenomenon and can’t be blamed on shorter attention spans or the distractions of the internet.
-Greek philosophers Aristotle and Socrates wrote about ‘Akrasia’, lack of self-control or acting against your better judgement.
+Many students might also attest to this; the anxiety or stress of a situation leads to a desire to put it off and, contrary to what your grandmother might tell you, is not a modern phenomenon and can’t be blamed on shorter attention spans or the distractions of the internet.
+Greek philosophers Aristotle and Socrates wrote about ‘Akrasia’, lack of self-control, or acting against your better judgment.

 Is procrastination bad?

-Procrastination and the advantages and disadvantages of it have been argued over for some time.
+Procrastination and its advantages and disadvantages have been argued over for some time.

-On the one hand, it can lead to a downward spiral of anxiety, stress and guilt that take a toll on your mental health and overall lifestyle.
-It can damage your self-esteem in personal and working matters, which can have a bad impact on your day to day life.
+On the one hand, it can lead to a downward spiral of anxiety, stress, and guilt that take a toll on your mental health and overall lifestyle.
+It can damage your self-esteem in personal and work matters, which can have a bad impact on your day-to-day life.
 For instance, I did procrastinate sitting down and writing this, and I felt guilty and stressed the entire time.
 So why did I?
-Because I anxious about writing a bad piece, about not doing enough research or not getting it finished on time.
+Because I was anxious about writing a bad piece, about not doing enough research or not getting it finished on time.
 So, I avoided it.
 But whilst I avoided it, I did think about it, and ended up planning a lot of it in my head before buckling down to research and draft.

 Types of procrastination

-Some scientists distinguish a difference between active and passive procrastination.
+Some scientists distinguish between active and passive procrastination.

-Passive procrastination is doing nothing, its not doing the task but not replacing it with a useful one.
+Passive procrastination is doing nothing: not doing the task but not replacing it with a useful one either.

-Active procrastination is taking a deliberate decision to put off the task, usually by those who work well under pressure.
+Active procrastination is taking a deliberate decision to put off a task, usually by those who work well under pressure.